 Sustainable Policy Institute is a high-level community to meet the policy, regulatory and investment challenges posed by environmental, social and governance themes.
 In creating this Institute, OMFIF is deploying the ideal format to inform and support the transfer of information and ideas through thematic research and exclusive meetings.

 Membership of the Sustainable Policy Institute offers insight through analysis and meetings, drawn from the expertise of OMFIF’s in-house specialists and global network of public and private sector members.
 The Institute will publish regular data, update members on new developments and innovations and convene exclusive discussions in a variety of formats to help shape the sustainable agenda.

-The Sustainable Policy Institute releases regular podcasts, focusing on payments systems and digital currencies.
-The podcasts can be followed on iTunes and Spotify and listened to below.
+The Sustainable Policy Institute releases regular podcasts that can be followed on iTunes and Spotify and listened to below.

 Membership of the Sustainable Policy Institute includes the following benefits: